Mrglglglglgl/MLP/README.md

 # Numpy_MLP
-A A simple 3-layer MLP with manual backprop using numpy
+A simple 3-layer MLP with manual backprop using numpy